DSharpPlus/DSharpPlus/docs/articles/audio/lavalink/music_commands.md

 In order to connect to a voice channel, we'll need to do a few things.

 1. Get our node connection.
-This is where our program's LavalinkNode comes in.
+You can either use linq or `GetIdealNodeConnection()`
 2. Check if the channel is a voice channel, and tell the user if not.
 3. Connect the node to the channel.

 And for the leave command:

-1. Get the node connection.
+1. Get the node connection, using the same process.
 2. Check if the channel is a voice channel, and tell the user if not.
 3. Get our existing connection.
 4. Check if the connection exists, and tell the user if not.
 5. Disconnect from the channel.

+`GetIdealNodeConnection()` will return the least affected node through load balancing, which is useful for larger bots.
+It can also filter nodes based on an optional voice region to use the closest nodes available.
+Since we only have one connection we can use linq's `.First()` method on the extensions connected nodes to get what we need.

 So far, your command class should look something like this: